 Hooker finds Gondorff drunk and in hiding from theFBI, running a carousel that is afront for abrothel, and asks for help taking down Lonnegan.
 Initially reluctant, Gondorff relents and recruits a team of experienced con men.
 They decide to resurrect an elaborate, obsolete scam known as "the wire", using a large crew to create a phonyoff-track betting parlor.
-Snyder and Lonnegan's men track Hooker to Chicago; Gondorff warns Hooker that if either of them find him, the con will have to fold.
+Snyder and Lonnegan's men track Hooker to Chicago; Gondorff warns Hooker that if either of them finds him, the con will have to be called off.

 Aboard the opulent20th Century Limited, Gondorff, posing as the boorish Chicagobookie "Shaw", buys into Lonnegan's private, high-stakespoker game, being facilitated by the train's conductor.
-"Shaw" infuriates Lonnegan with his obnoxious behavior, then cheats him out of $15,000 ($339,892 in 2024).
-Hooker, posing as "Shaw's" disgruntled employee "Kelly", is sent to collect the winnings and to convince Lonnegan to help him take over "Shaw's" operation -- a play that Lonnegan has used repeatedly to build his crime empire.
-Hooker returns home to find Lonnegan's men waiting to assassinate him, but avoids their efforts; Gondorff is spooked by their attempt, but Hooker convinces him to keep the con alive.
+"Shaw" infuriates Lonnegan with his obnoxious behavior, then cheats him out of $15,000 ($339,892 in2024).
+Hooker, posing as "Shaw's" disgruntled employee "Kelly", is sent to collect the winnings and convince Lonnegan to help him take over "Shaw's" operation – a tactic Lonnegan has used repeatedly to build his crime empire.
+Hooker returns home to find Lonnegan's men waiting to assassinate him, but he avoids their efforts.
+Their attempt spooks Gondorff, but Hooker convinces him to keep the con alive.

 Feeling despondent the night before the sting, Hooker sleeps with a diner waitress named Loretta.
-The next morning, as she walks toward him in an alley, the black-gloved man appears and shoots her dead before she could shoot Hooker.
-The man reveals to Hooker that he was hired by Gondorff to protect him and that the waitress was in fact Salino.
+The next morning, as she walks toward him in an alley, the black-gloved man appears and shoots her dead before she can shoot Hooker.
+The man reveals to Hooker that Gondorff hired him to protect him, and that the waitress was, in fact, Salino.

-After "Harmon's" telephoned direction to "Place it on Lucky Dan," Lonnegan bets $500,000 at "Shaw's" parlor on the horse named Lucky Dan to win.
-As the race begins, "Harmon" arrives and expresses shock at Lonnegan's bet: when he said "place it" he meant that the horse would "place" (i.e.,finishsecond).
+After "Harmon" telephones directions to "Place it on Lucky Dan", Lonnegan bets $500,000 at "Shaw's" parlor on the horse named Lucky Dan to win.
+As the race begins, "Harmon" arrives and expresses shock at Lonnegan's bet: when he said "place it", he meant that the horse would "place" (i.e.,finishsecond).
 In a panic, Lonnegan rushes to the teller window and demands his money back, at which point Polk, Snyder, and a half-dozen FBI agents storm the parlor.
 Polk tells Hooker he is free to go.
 Shocked at the betrayal, Gondorff shoots Hooker.
 Polk shoots Gondorff and orders Snyder to get the ostensibly respectable Lonnegan away from the crime scene.

-With Lonnegan and Snyder safely away, Hooker and Gondorff rise ("bleeding" only fromfake bullets) amid cheers and laughter: "Polk" is actually Hickey, a fellow con man, who has been running a con atop the con with his "FBI agents" to divert Snyder and ensure that Lonnegan abandons the money without ever realizing he was taken.
+With Lonnegan and Snyder safely away, Hooker and Gondorff rise ("bleeding" only fromfake bullets) amid cheers and laughter.
+"Polk" is actually Hickey, a fellow con man, who has been running a con atop Gondorff's con with his "FBI agents" to divert Snyder and ensure that Lonnegan abandoned the money without ever realizing he was taken.
 As the con men strip the room of its contents, Hooker refuses his share of the money, claiming he would lose it anyway, and walks away with Gondorff.

 AcademicDavid Maurer sued for plagiarism, claiming the screenplay was based too heavily on his 1940 bookThe Big Con, about real-life tricksters Fred and Charley Gondorff.
 Universal settled out of court for $600,000, irking Ward, who resented the presumption of guilt implied by an out-of-court settlement done for business expediency.[6]

-Jack Nicholson was offered the lead role but turned it down.[7]
+Jack Nicholson was offered the lead role but declined it.[7]
 He later said "I had enough business acumen to knowThe Sting was going to be a huge hit, [but] at the same timeChinatown andThe Last Detail were more interesting films to me."[8]

-Newman signed on the film after the producers agreed to give him top billing, $500,000 and a percentage of the profits.
+Newman signed on to the film after the producers agreed to give him top billing, $500,000, and a percentage of the profits.
 His previous five films had been box-office disappointments.[9]

 Shaw's character's limp in the film was authentic.
 Shaw had injured his leg while playing handball shortly before filming began.
 Director Hill encouraged him to incorporate the limp into his character rather than withdraw from the project.[11]

-Hill wanted the film to be reminiscent of movies from the 1930s and watched films from that decade for inspiration.
+Hill wanted the film to be reminiscent of movies from the 1930s and drew inspiration from films of that decade.
 He noticed that most '30s gangster films had no extras.
 "For instance", Andrew Horton's bookThe Films of George Roy Hill quotes Hill as saying, "no extras would be used in street scenes in those films:Jimmy Cagney would be shot down and die in an empty street.
 So I deliberately avoided using extras."[12]

 Along with art directorHenry Bumstead and cinematographerRobert L. Surtees, Hill devised a color scheme of muted browns and maroons for the film and a lighting design that combined old-fashioned 1930s-style lighting with some modern tricks of the trade to get the visual look he wanted.Edith Head designed a wardrobe of snappy period costumes for the cast, and artist Jaroslav Gebr created inter-title cards to be used to introduce each section of the film that were reminiscent of the golden glow of oldSaturday Evening Post illustrations, a popular publication of the 1930s.